ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 Run the ``generate_FV3LAM_wflow.sh`` script
 -------------------------------------------
 For all platforms, the workflow can then be generated with the command:

+NOTE DOM 20220227 need to mention the logfile that the generate_fv3lam_workflow command creates (and where)

 .. code-block:: console